cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 With added explicit confirmation, CPace enjoys perfect forward security also under the strong sCDH and sSDH assumptions {{AHH21}}.

 Note that in {{ABKLX21}} it was shown that an idealized variant of CPace also enjoys perfect forward security, however this proof does not fully cover the recommended cipher suites in this document and requires the stronger assumption of an algebraic adversary model.

 When implementing explicit key confirmation, it is recommended to use an appropriate message-authentication code (MAC) such as HMAC {{?RFC2104}} or
 CMAC {{?RFC4493}} using a key mac\_key derived from ISK.

-One suitable option that works also in the parallel setting without message ordering is to proceed as follows:
+One suitable option that works also in the parallel setting without message ordering is to proceed as follows.

-- calculate mac\_key as H.hash(b"CPaceMac" || ISK).
+- First calculate mac\_key as as mac\_key = H.hash(b"CPaceMac" \|\| ISK).

-- let each party send an authenticator tag Ta, Tb that is calculated over the protocol message that it has sent previously, i.e. let party A calculate its transmitted authentication code Ta = MAC(mac\_key, MSGa) and let party B calculate its transmitted authentication code Tb as Tb = MAC(mac\_key, MSGb).
+- Then let each party send an authenticator tag Ta, Tb that is calculated over the protocol message that it has sent previously.
+I.e. let party A calculate its transmitted authentication code Ta = MAC(mac\_key, MSGa) and let party B calculate its transmitted authentication code Tb as Tb = MAC(mac\_key, MSGb).

 ## Sampling of scalars